mynaparrot/plugNmeet-docs/docs/security-overview.md

 When a room is created with E2EE enabled but `enabled_self_insert_encryption_key` is `false`, the backend server securely generates a 32-byte random string to serve as the base secret.
 This secret is stored as part of the room's metadata and distributed to authenticated participants when they join.

 -   Upon receiving this secret, the client-side application does **not** use it directly for encryption.
--   Instead, it processes the secret through the **PBKDF2 (Password-Based Key Derivation Function 2)** algorithm, using a static salt and 100,000 iterations.
+-   Instead, it processes the secret through the **PBKDF2 (Password-Based Key Derivation Function 2)** algorithm, using the room's random **Session ID** as the salt.
+This ensures that even if the same `roomId` is reused, each session will generate a unique cryptographic key.
 -   This derives a strong AES-256 key that is used for all subsequent encryption and decryption operations.

 *References: `protocol/utils/create_room.go` (`SetCreateRoomDefaultValues`), `protocol/proto_files/plugnmeet_create_room.proto`*